aleole/aleole.github.io/_pages/about.md

 ## Recent Highlights

-Our recent review: **Zdziarski et al. (2026)** *Spins of black holes in X-ray binaries and the tension with the gravitational wave measurements*  **New Astronomy Reviews**, Volume 102, June 2026, 101746  has been published.
+Our recent review: **Zdziarski et al. (2026)**: *Spins of black holes in X-ray binaries and the tension with the gravitational wave measurements* has been published in **New Astronomy Reviews**, (Volume 102, June 2026, 101746).
 It discusses the current understanding of black hole spin measurements in X-ray binaries and examines the emerging tension between these measurements and spin estimates inferred from gravitational-wave observations.
 We summarize observational techniques, systematic uncertainties, and the implications for compact-object formation and binary evolution.
 🔗 [Read the paper](https://www.sciencedirect.com/science/article/pii/S1387647325000259?dgcid=coauthor)